Mary Jo Stanley, Ph.D., R.N. C.N.S., C.N.E., RN to BSN and Online RN to BSN Track Program Director

 Subsequently all students must submit an application for graduation and receive approval from the major advisor, department chair, and Director of Academic Advising.
 For more information see the Baccalaureate Degree Requirements .

-2. Complete the major of 26 or 27 upper-division units.
+2. Complete the major of 26 upper-division units.

 3. Complete 9 upper-division units which meet the upper-division General Education requirements.

 ENGL 1001 , ENGL 1002 , ENGL 1003 , ENGL 1005 , ENGL 1006 , or ENGL 1007